adopted-ember-addons/ember-inputmask/README.md

 the default, then you have to press space or 'x' to activate the extension part of the mask when entering.

-NOTE: There is a "phone" alias included in the jquery.inputmask plugin, but when I tried using it, I encountered slowness and freezeups.
+NOTE: There is a "phone" alias included in Inputmask, but when I tried using it, I encountered slowness and freezeups.
 It is much more general than this tag, however.